peixuguo/peixuguo.github.io/_pages/about.md

 Selected Publications
 ======
-1. Guo, P.* (2026) Transition reversal over a blunt plate at Mach 5.
+1. Guo, P.* (2025) Transition reversal over a blunt plate at Mach 5.
 Part 2.
 The role of free-stream-disturbance form.
-Journal of Fluid Mechanics, in press.
+Journal of Fluid Mechanics, 1025: A54.
 2. Guo, P., Hao, J., & Wen, C. Y. (2025) Transition reversal over a blunt plate at Mach 5.
 Journal of Fluid Mechanics, 1005: A5.
 3. Guo, P., Hao, J., & Wen, C. Y. (2023) Interaction and breakdown induced by multiple optimal disturbances in hypersonic boundary layer.
 Journal of Fluid Mechanics, 974: A50.
 4. Chen, Y., Guo, P.*, & Wen, C. Y. (2026) Role of acoustic metasurface in the nonlinear mode-mode interaction and breakdown of hypersonic boundary layer.
 Journal of Fluid Mechanics, in press.